OSU-CS362-F16/362Exercises/templates/hw3/README.md

 ## Part II

 Consider the `CardCollection.discardCard` function.
 The function should remove the element at index `handPos` and leave the relative order of all other cards the same.
-When working with stateful objects, the behavior of a function is dependent on not only the function interface, but the state of the object itself.
+Input domain partitioning is traditionally applied to stateless functions, but we can generalize it to a stateful object.
+When working with stateful objects, the behavior of a function is dependent on not only the function interface, but the state of the object itself.  `discardCard` is dependent on not only the parameter `handPos`, but the state of the deck held in `CardCollection.cards`.
 Consider the following partitioning

 | Partition | CardCollection.cards | handPos |
 |---|---|---|